-Guernsey rises in steps from a plateau in the north to ragged cliffs about 90 metres above sea level.
+Guernsey rises in steps from a plateau in the north to ragged cliffs about 90 metres (295 ft) above sea level.
 It is drained mainly by northward-flowing streams into deeply-incised valleys.
 In the low-lying north, the soil is made up of blown sand, raised beach deposits and the fill of old lagoons.

-Guernsey enjoys a maritime climate; snow and severe frost are rare.
-Annual rainfall is between 75 and 90 centimetres, but water on the island is sometimes in short supply, being supplemented by seawater distillation.
+Guernsey enjoys a temperate maritime climate; snow and severe frost are rare.
+Annual rainfall is between 750 and 900 mm, though water on the island is still in short supply sometimes and has to be supplemented by seawater distillation.
 The main town is St Peter Port, which has the character of a traditional fishing village, and is overlooked by Castle Cornet.